South Africa SEO Company Guide: What Growing Businesses Should Look For

 If the partner only talks about rankings or blog posts, it usually has too narrow a view of the work.

-For broader context, compare this with what an SEO company actually does and how to choose an SEO company in South Africa.
+For broader context, see what an SEO company actually does and the evaluation checklist.

 National SEO vs city-focused SEO

-This is one of the most important distinctions to understand.
+This is one of the most important distinctions to understand when choosing a partner.

 Many businesses need both.
-That is why a capable partner should understand how the national and local layers work together instead of treating them as separate worlds.
+A capable partner should understand how the national and local layers work together rather than treating them as separate projects.

 What capability should look like in practice